amitxv/PC-Tuning/docs/post-install.md

     - If you would like to rebuild the scripts, ensure to run the generated ``Services-Enable.bat`` script beforehand as the tool relies on the current state of services for building future scripts

-- If desired, you can use [ServiWin](https://www.nirsoft.net/utils/serviwin.html) to check for residual drivers and possibly create an issue on the repository to let me know that a given driver should be disabled
+- If desired, you can use [ServiWin](https://www.nirsoft.net/utils/serviwin.html) to check for residual drivers and possibly create an issue on the repository so that it can be reviewed

 - Something not working after disabling services but works once services are re-enabled?
 See [docs/debug-services.md](/docs/debug-services.md)